Shepherd the flock of God which is among you, serving as overseers, not by compulsion but willingly, not for dishonest gain but eagerly.

-No pastor should pastor as a job.
+No pastor should view his role as a job.

 No pastor should lead because it is his job.
 He does not lead because he has to do it.
-He does not do it because he someone forces him into it.
+He does not do it because someone forces him into it.
 He eagerly and enthusiastically assumes the initiative for the direction of his flock.

 The pastor forced into serving will not be an effective leader.
 If he leads by obligation, he will not be creative and will not establish a vision.
 He will not see the potential for his ministry.
 An unwilling servant who operates by imposition will not be effective.

 Any pastor who has a pure heart accepts the pastorate with some reluctance.
 He knows his unworthiness for such a high office and his inadequacy for such a role.
 However, he also knows that God is sufficient to enable him to serve as a pastor.